 - Wire-pin brushes

-Wire pin brushed are perfect for dogs with medium to long hair or woolly coats and are available with or without rubber tipped ends.
+Wire pin brushes are perfect for dogs with medium to long hair or woolly coats and are available with or without rubber-tipped ends.

 - Stainless steel deShedding edge reaches through topcoat to safely and easily remove loose hair and undercoat